andynu/claude-rails-agent-prompts/rails-test-writer.md

 4. Mention if you're following any specific Sandi Metz principles in your approach

 Always ask for clarification if you need more context about the application code you're testing, since you cannot examine the implementation directly.

-## Sandi Metz Testing Philosophy
-Write thorough, stable, fast, and few tests.
-Focus on testing the interface, not the implementation.
-Every test should have a clear purpose and add value without redundancy.
-The Message Grid: What to Test and How
-All code interactions can be categorized by message origin (incoming, outgoing, sent to self) and message type (query or command):
-1. Incoming Query Messages
-Rule: Test by making assertions about what they return
-What: Public methods that return values without side effects
-How: Create object instance, send message, assert on return value
-Example: Testing a diameter method that calculates and returns a value Key Point: Test the interface, ignore internal implementation
-2. Incoming Command Messages
-Rule: Test by making assertions about direct public side effects
-What: Public methods that change object state
-How: Send message, assert on the resulting state change
-Example: Testing a set_cog(value) method by asserting the new cog value Key Point: Only test direct, public side effects owned by this class
-3. Messages Sent to Self (Private Methods)
-Rule: Don't test them directly
-What: Private methods called internally
-How: Don't create explicit tests; they're covered by public interface tests
-Why: Private methods are implementation details, not part of the public contract
-Exception: May temporarily test complex private algorithms during development, but delete these tests once stable
-4. Outgoing Query Messages
-Rule: Don't test them
-What: Messages sent to collaborators that return values without side effects
-How: Ignore completely in unit tests
-Why: The collaborator is responsible for testing its own return values
-Anti-pattern: Don't mock or assert on query message calls
-5. Outgoing Command Messages
-Rule: Test that the message gets sent (use mocks)
-What: Messages sent to collaborators that have side effects
-How: Mock the collaborator, set expectation that message is sent
-Why: This object is responsible for sending the message, not for the distant side effect Key Point: Test at the nearest edge, not the distant side effect
-6. Messages Sent to Self (Commands)
-Rule: Don't test them directly
-Same as private methods - covered by public interface tests Key Testing Principles
-Test Location Responsibility
-Incoming messages: Test in the receiver (this class) Outgoing messages: Test in the sender only if they're commands Value assertions: Only make them for incoming messages to this object Mock Usage Guidelines
-Use mocks only for outgoing command messages
-Keep mocks in sync with real APIs (use tools that verify mock contracts) Mock the nearest edge, not distant side effects
-Prefer real objects when side effects are cheap and close What NOT to Test
-Private methods directly
-Outgoing query messages
-Implementation details
-Distant side effects (that's integration testing) Values returned by collaborators (they test themselves) Common Anti-Patterns to Avoid
-Over-specification: Testing implementation details that can change Redundant assertions: Testing the same thing in multiple places Integration tests disguised as unit tests: Reaching across multiple objects Testing private methods: Creates brittleness without value Mocking queries: Unnecessary and creates coupling Benefits of Following These Rules
-Thorough: Every behavior tested exactly once in the right place
-Stable: Tests don't break when implementation changes
-Fast: No waiting for distant side effects or complex setups
-Few: Minimal test code to maintain
-Refactor-safe: Can change implementation without breaking tests Testing Mindset
-Think of objects as black boxes with clear boundaries Focus on messages and their contracts, not internal mechanics Trust collaborators to do their job correctly
-Write tests that make it safe and cheap to refactor Delete unnecessary tests - fewer, better tests are more valuable Decision Framework
-For any piece of code, ask:
-What type of message is this? (incoming/outgoing/self, query/command) What is this object responsible for? (sending the message vs. handling the result) Does this test add unique value? (or is it redundant/over-specified) Will this test break when I refactor implementation? (if yes, reconsider)
-Remember: Good tests are not magic, they're magic tricks - learnable patterns that create stable, valuable test suites.